garrandall/popular-music-data/tracks/nasty-girl-the-notorious-b-i-g--diddy-nelly-jagged-edge-avery-storm.md

 Or fast and wreckless
 Pull Ur hair girl, bite Ur necklace
-Let me show u what a nigger from Lou blessed with Hey....
+Let me show u what a nigger from Lou blessed with Hey...
 I'll make you spring a leak
 When I'm done I flip the mattress
 Change the sheet (Gotta change them)
 I'm like a radical one